Thomas G. Dietterich: Research Bio

 that arise in ecosystem management problems, (d) computer vision

-detection of security threats in computer systems.
+detection of security threats in computer systems, and robust behavior

-the NSF Summer Institute in Ecoinformatics.
+programs including the NSF Summer Institute in Ecoinformatics.

 Dr. Dietterich (AB Oberlin College 1977; MS University of Illinois

-1979; PhD Stanford University 1984) is Professor and Director of
+1979; PhD Stanford University 1984) is Distinguished Professor and

-faculty in 1985.
-In 1987, he was named a Presidential Young
+joined the faculty in 1985.
+In 1987, he was named a Presidential

-Investigator for the NSF.
+Young Investigator for the NSF.
 In 1990, he published, with Dr. Jude

 Shavlik, the book entitled Readings in Machine Learning, and he